-Information for Students and Alumni
+Information for Students and other Attendees

 The 2024 Ohio State Law Fair will be